Master of Rehabilitation Science (MRSc)

 This list shows faculty members with full supervisory privileges who are affiliated with this program.
 It is not a comprehensive list of all potential supervisors as faculty from other programs or faculty members without full supervisory privileges can request approvals to supervise graduate students in this program.

-Backman, Catherine (occupational balance, activity disruption, social role participation, arthritis, chronic illness, health & well-being)
+Backman, Catherine (occupational balance, activity disruption, social role participation, arthritis, chronic illness, health & well-being, occupational therapy)

 Boyd, Lara (What therapies positively alter patterns of brain activity after stroke)